OWASP/Docker-Security/D02 - Patch Management Strategy.md

 ### When to patch what?

-In short: patch often and automated.
+In short: patch often and if possible automated.

 Depending on the patch domains mentioned above there are different approaches how proper patching can be achieved.
 Important is to have a patch strategy for each component.
 Your patch strategy should handle _regular_ and _emergency_ patches.
 You also need to be prepared for testing patches and rollback procedures.